domijin/mindwave-x/index.md

 -  2022-2023: I worked at a pre-seed full-remote startup as applied scientist, to learn about marketplace & pricing.
 I practiced leading new innovative initiative and leadership.
 Failed.
 - 2023-2024: I helped my friends with only B2B corporate experience raise over $2M for a B2C startup.
 Served as advisor, while working full time at an IPO $startup$ in the research scientist team.
 Learning about the lean culture and large-scale performance advertising ad delivery system.
 - 2024-11: I started a [substack](https://domijin.substack.com) about my new attempt to realize the vision.
-- 2024-12: [Kin Domi](kindomi.net) was officially incorporated to carry out the vision with a focus on mental wellbeing for seniors.
+- 2024-12: [Kin Domi](kindomi.net) was officially incorporated to carry on the vision with a focus on mental wellbeing for seniors.